Onelty-Tech/DugonSNAP-Docs/docs/Events/Stream-Events/createDynamicEvent/createDynamicEvent.md

 This event is used to create dynamic events in streaming.

-Dynamic events in streaming are scripts on disk that, upon completion, return a handback that is sent on the SNAP network.
+Dynamic events in streaming are scripts on disk, that upon completion, return a handback that is sent on the SNAP network.

 ## Parameters